mhaowork/amblegpt/README.md

 | ![](assets/usps_delivery_480p.gif)      | A postal worker (in a blue uniform) was seen exiting a delivery vehicle and walking off-screen, presumably to deliver mail or a package. |

-## Features

-**Configurable Prompts**
-You will be able to update the prompt to fit your specific needs – simply ask the analyst using natural language!

-For example, the [default prompt](https://github.com/mhaowork/amblegpt/blob/main/mqtt_client.py#L39-L71) attempts to estimate the number of humans detected, as well as their age, height, and gender.

-**Image Compression to Reduce API Cost**

-OpenAI charges by tokens, which in this case are pixels.
-This project resizes the footage to help you save on API costs.

 ## Prerequisites

 * Frigate https://github.com/blakeblackshear/frigate